Indra

-Indra's iconography shows him wielding a lightning thunderbolt weapon known as Vajra, riding on a white elephant known as Airavata.
-In Buddhist iconography, the elephant sometimes features three heads, while Jain icons sometimes show the elephant with five heads.
-Sometimes, a single elephant is shown with four symbolic tusks.
-Indra's abode exists in the capital city of Svarga, Amaravati, though he is also associated with Mount Meru (also called Sumeru).
+Indra's iconography shows him wielding his vajra and riding his vahana, Airavata.
+Indra's abode is in the capital city of Svarga, Amaravati, though he is also associated with Mount Meru (also called Sumeru).

 Etymology and nomenclature

 The etymological roots of Indra are unclear, and it has been a contested topic among scholars since the 19th-century, one with many proposals.
 The significant proposals have been: